A one-way ANOVA test for functional data with graphical interpretation: Discussion

+Our new methods were compared to the other functional ANOVA procedures, available through the software R, with respect to their power.
+The new graphical {tests} had comparable power with respect to other procedures {in our simulation study}. {It was shown that the presented correction for unequal variances, which transforms the functions, can be used even with low sample sizes.
+Its robustness with respect to unequal covariance structure was also shown.} {In addition,} the proposed methods did not loose their power when the functions were more densely discretized.

-Importantly, our simulation study shows that there is no procedure which would be uniformly more powerful than our proposed procedures.
-Therefore, we believe that our procedures are useful in practice due to their graphical interpretation and post-hoc nature.
+Importantly, our simulation study shows that there is no procedure which would be uniformly more powerful than our proposed {tests}.
+Therefore, we believe that our {tests} are useful in practice due to their graphical interpretation and post-hoc nature. {As shown by our simulation study,} our methods can loose some power when {the number of groups to compare is large}.

-Our simulation study also shows that our methods can loose some power (with respect to the powers of other permutation methods, but not with respect to the methods of other nature) when a lot of groups are analyzed.
 In such a case where the test vector is very long, the number of permutations has to be increased in order to eliminate this problem.

-Our new procedures were designed for the one-way functional ANOVA design.
+Our new {tests} were designed for the one-way functional ANOVA design.
 A question of our future research is how these procedures can be extended into multi-way design.
 Since the permutation of the functional residuals leads to a liberal method, the problem has to be solved in a more complex way.

+Our methods show graphically the region of rejections in the family wise error rate.
+The recent method of \citet{PiniEtAl2018} can also show the regions of rejections but in the sense of interval wise control of the error rate.
+We plan to compare these two approaches in the future.